-ARN’s convenient, online Certified Rehabilitation Registered Nurse (CRRN) Review measures your preparedness for the CRRN examination in real time.
-The Online Review is delivered in a unique and highly effective self-guided environment using a multiple choice question and answer format.
-Using a sophisticated algorithm, the course moves you through those things you already know efficiently, and focuses on areas you need to master.
+ARN’s convenient, online Certified Rehabilitation Registered Nurse (CRRN) Review checks your knowledge in preparation for the CRRN examination.
+The CRRN Online Review is delivered in a unique and highly effective self-guided environment using a multiple choice question and answer format.
+Using a sophisticated algorithm, the course moves you through those things you already know efficiently, and focuses your attention on areas where you need to improve.

 Offering 12 contact hours, the Online CRRN Review follows the CRRN exam blueprint, utilizing questions and answers written and reviewed by experts in the field.
-With 16 modules total, there is an opportunity to review each domain and task included within the CRRN exam:
+With 16 modules total, there is an opportunity to review each domain and task included within the CRRN exam.
+Modules correspond to each Domain/Task combination in the CRRN Exam Outline:

 Domain I: Rehabilitation Nursing Models and Theories